ahoymarcus/nextjs-myjs-tech-blog/articles/information-security-overview-2022-04-05.md

 The site [SecureReading.com](https://securereading.com/infobasics-basic-concept-information-security/) says that in some areas like financial data, air traffic control, and financial accounting, this concept strikes to be particularly important.

+One interesting example of a specific control for maintaining the integrity of the information is cited by [National Research Concil](https://nap.nationalacademies.org/read/1581/chapter/4#51) where it is showed a task of dividing a task in order to prevent fraud.

+So, in that case, a purchasing system could be divided into 3 parts which have to be assigned to 3 different persons, and have each speciffic signature in order to have a sound process for in each section: ordering, receiving, and payment.

 ###### Availability